NeoSahadeo/BigDSmallNBlog/app/posts/howtomakeposts.md

 ## Step 2
 Create a new markdown file in the app/posts/ folder.
 Be careful, just like every modern child, this is it's identity (your operating system should stop you from creating a duplicated file).

 ## Step 3
 Copy the text from the template.md and paste that into the newly created file.

+## Step 4
+Update all the values in between the triple dashes.

+## Step 5
+WRITE THE BLOG!

+## Step 6
+Add the changes and push to the git repo.

 # Conclusion
 By now, you should be a full fledged MarkDown developer.
 If not... well that's OK.
 Hopefully you can now create posts on this site (assuming you can actually push to the repo).